 Formation and decomposition of many peroxy nitrates is considered.
-The equilibria of acyl peroxy nitrates with their parent RO2 are represented as in the MCM but the JPL kinetic data (Burkholder et al., 2015) is used.
-Only three alkyl peroxy nitrates, CH3O2NO2, CH3CH2O2NO2 and CH3COCH2O2NO2, are represented.
-The equilibrium reactions for the latter are taken from Tyndall et al. (2001), Schested et al. (1998) and Kirchner et al. (1999).
-Reactions of peroxy radicals with NO3 all produce the corresponding alkoxy radical and NO2:
+The equilibria of acyl peroxy nitrates with their parent RO2 are represented as in MCM but the JPL (Jet Propulsion Laboratory) kinetic data (Burkholder et al., 2015) are used.
+Only three alkyl peroxy nitrates - CH3O2NO2, CH3CH2O2NO2, and CH3COCH2O2NO2 - are represented.